-Verizon Communications Inc. and AT&T have built and are continuing to build fiber networks with fiber-to-the-node or fiber-to-the-home architecture to replicate the cable industry's tripleplay bundle.
+Verizon Communications Inc. and AT&T have built and are continuing to build fiber networks with fiber-to-the-node or fiber-to-the-home architecture to replicate the cable industry's triple-play bundle.
 Their upgraded networks can now provide video, HSD and phone services that are comparable, and in some cases, superior to ours, with entry prices similar to those we offer.
-Based on internal estimates, these competitors have the capability of, and are actively marketing service, in approximately 4% of our service territory as of December 31, 2009.
-Due to the lower homes density of our service areas compared to the higher home density of larger metropolitan markets, and the per home passed capital investment associated with constructing fiber networks, we believe that further build-outs into most our markets will be a lower priority for the telephone companies.
+Based on internal estimates, these competitors have the capability of offering service in approximately 8% of our service territory as of December 31, 2009; however, as of the same date, they were not actively marketing such service in such areas.
+Due to the lower homes density of our service areas compared to the higher home density of larger metropolitan markets, we believe that further build-outs into most our markets will be a lower priority for the telephone companies.